-- 4.2.1 Objective 1: To provide a clear policy framework to enable developers to understand the requirements for planning proposals to ensure new buildings are planned and constructed to be net zero carbon in operation. - 4.2.2 Objective 2: To ensure practical and viable low carbon building standards that can be applied to new buildings. - 4.2.3 Objective 3: To support the consideration of low carbon energy sources as part of development proposals. - 4.2.4 Objective 4: As a last resort, to provide the policy framework for addressing residual carbon from new buildings through a robust carbon offsetting policy.
+- 4.2.1 Objective 1: To provide a clear policy framework to enable developers to understand the requirements for planning proposals to ensure new buildings are planned and constructed to be net zero carbon requlated in operation. - PMM11 4.2.2 Objective 2: To ensure practical and viable low carbon building standards that can be applied to new and existing buildings. - 4.2.3 Objective 3: To support the consideration of low carbon energy sources as part of development proposals. - 4.2.4 Objective 4: As a last resort, to provide the policy framework for addressing residual carbon from new buildings through a robust carbon offsetting policy.